JasonLo/SSR_modeling_RD/readme.md

     - python : [python](https://www.python.org/) scripts mainly for visualization
     - r : [R](https://cran.r-project.org/) scripts mainly for statistical analysis
 - results: analysis results
+- prerun_results: a snapshots of results that I ran, including both r and python parts.

 ## Codes organization

 - For the main analysis, the codes are stored in a jupyter notebook or a R Markdown document with ample annotations.
-- To make the code easier to follow, all basic codes that are not directly relevant to the analysis logics are put inside helper.py or helper.r
+- To make the code easier to follow, all basic codes that are not directly relevant to the analysis logics are inside helper.py or helper.r

 ## Prerequisites